xpush/xpush.github.io/doc/example/dashboard/index.md

     }
   }

-  // 숫자를 M, K 단위로 변경한다.
+  // function for M, K
   function getNumberFormat(number, string){
     if(string.length == 6){
       if( "#,###M" == string ){